Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 better.
 Yeah, yeah.

-He got more complaints about that sketch than any sketch in the city.
+He got more complaints about that sketch than any sketch.

 It was pretty funny, honestly.

 You hated him day one.
-There's an Italian guy following you around.
+But then there's an Italian guy following you around.

 He's like, bella, bella, you know, I don't know what they're like.